jetstream-cloud/js2docs/docs/faq/trouble.md

     ls /var/lib/initramfs-tools | sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

 This doesn't work on redhat-based instances like Rocky or Alma.
 We're working on a simple solution for that.

+### The CUDA debugger (cuda-gdb) doesn't work on GPU instances

+If you use the nvhpc module with nvcc compiler and try to use the cuda-gdb debugger, you will get an error like this:

+    fatal:  One or more CUDA devices cannot be used for debugging

+There is an issue with vGPU and our configuration that cannot be readily resolved.
+We are looking into options to work around this problem.
+There is no estimate for when a workaround will be in place.
+We apologize for any inconvenience.

+### Unified memory doesn't work on GPU instances

+We can confirm that unified memory is not working under the NVIDIA drivers we're using.
+We have reach out to NVIDIA for a timeline on when we might expect that functionality.

+Regardless of the time, it is not expected that unified memory will work on fractional (slices of) GPUs, only on full GPU flavors.

+We will update this FAQ entry when we have additional information.

 ### Ubuntu 22 Snaps: "not a snap cgroup"